- Published on

 - Observability: Implemented in the sidecar proxy.

-- Security Authentication: The Citadel component does key and certificate management.
+- Security and Authentication: The Citadel component does key and certificate management.

 Run an example in Kubernetes